Honey bun

-A honey bun, or honeybun, (Note: honeybun on Wiktionary) is a fried yeast pastry that contains honey and a swirl of cinnamon in the dough and is glazed with icing.
+A honey bun, or honeybun, (Note: honeybun on Wiktionary) is a fried yeast sweet rolls that contains honey and a swirl of cinnamon in the dough and is glazed with icing.
 Unlike most sweet rolls, which are generally the product of bakeries, honey buns are common convenience store and vending machine fare made by companies like Little Debbie, Hostess and Duchess.
 Normally sold individually wrapped, alone, or in boxes, they are a snack or grab-and-go breakfast or dessert item which can be eaten at cold, hot, or ambient temperatures.

 History

 Louis Griffin ran a restaurant in Winston-Salem, North Carolina and commissioned his mother Ellen Griffin to make small pies.
 These became so popular that in 1926, Griffin sold his restaurant and opened a home bakery service in Greensboro, North Carolina to sell small fried pies to local restaurants.
 In 1929, he expanded further and formed the Griffin Baking Company.
 Louis' oldest son Nelson Griffin, Sr. joined the company and started the Griffin Pie Co. in Charleston, West Virginia in 1949.
 They opened factories in West Virginia, Tennessee, Florida, Georgia, Mississippi, and their flagship factory in London, Kentucky.
 Louis' brother Howard Griffin reportedly developed the honey bun in Greensboro, NC in 1954, and it became a signature product.
 His nephew Nelson Griffin, Jr. said "In the early 50’s they were making cinnamon rolls.
 From that, he (Howard) added honey to the ingredients, and eventually developed the first commercial honey bun."
 They eventually sold to Flowers Foods in 1983.